sanjar-notes/react/README.md

 ---

-These are notes (mental models) I made while doing [this course(2020 version)](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/).
+These are notes (mental models) I made while doing [this Udemy course(released 2020)](https://www.udemy.com/course/the-complete-web-developer-zero-to-mastery/).

 I have tried to compress and classify all information into manageable chunks.